vengi-voxel/vengi/docs/Configuration.md

 You can get a list of search paths by calling the particular application with the `--help` parameter on the command line.
 This will print a list of search paths.
 You can even add your own paths by setting the cvar `core_path`.

+> For packagers it might be interesting to set the `PKGDATADIR` cmake variable.

 ### Configuration file

 * Linux: `~/.local/share/vengi/voxconvert/voxconvert.vars`